Urology Referrals

 - Urinary incontinence.

-While the WA Health Excluded Procedures precludes procedures performed for cosmetic or other non-medical reasons, procedures which meet an identified clinical need to improve the health of the patient may be undertaken in public hospitals.
+However, procedures which meet an identified clinical need to improve the health of the patient may be undertaken in public hospitals.

 Visit the referral criteria for each of the six WA Health excluded procedures page (external link) for more information.